Reference-Beam Attacks against Twin-Field Quantum Key Distribution using Optical Injection Locking: Experimental demonstration and countermeasures

-Fig.~\ref{fig:SKR} demonstrates that, even in the asymptotic limit, there is a noticeable discrepancy in the \gls*{skr} estimation under attack conditions.
-While a full security analysis accounting for finite-size effects is beyond the scope of this work, we note that such discrepancies become more pronounced in finite-key scenarios, as intensity modulation also impacts decoy states.
-In extreme cases with small data block sizes, this discrepancy could even surpass the theoretical upper bound on the \gls*{skr}, yielding a completely insecure key rate~\cite{huang.2019,curty.2009} estimate.
-Accurately bounding the emitted states’ intensity is critical to ensure practical security.
+While a full protocol-specific security analysis accounting for finite-size effects is beyond the scope of this work, we note that in extreme cases with small data block sizes, the induced discrepancy between the expected and the actual \gls*{skr} could even lead to the former surpassing the theoretical upper bound on the achievable key rate, yielding a completely insecure~\cite{huang.2019,curty.2009} estimate.
+We cannot evaluate such claim for the case at hand, as no explicit upper bound on the \gls*{skr} for \gls*{tfqkd} is available, to be best of our knowledge.
+Although this means that no definitive insecurity claims can be done at present time, it has to be anticipated that a carefully designed attack could increase the emitted intensity beyond the values in Fig.~\ref{fig:Watchdog_results}(b), and the upper bound on the \gls*{skr} will thus eventually be violated.
+Therefore, accurately bounding the emitted states’ intensity is critical to ensure practical security.